It seems like a simple question.

 - Observing the pistils: these little white hairs growing on your bud eventually begin to darken; when 40% of them have darkened, the harvest window begins, but for maximum THC content, you want to wait until 50 to 75% have darkened before harvesting

-- Observing the trichomes: use a magnifier to inspect the frosty crystals growing on your bud and pay attention to the ones with the ball on top, making them look like little mushrooms; for the highest THC levels, you want most of the trichomes to be cloudy or milky (as opposed to clear, which is too early or dark, which is too late)
+- Observing the trichomes: use a magnifier or a microscope to inspect the trichomes, i.e. the frosty crystals, growing on your bud and pay attention to the ones with the ball on top, making them look like little mushrooms; for the highest THC levels, you want most of the trichomes to be cloudy or milky (as opposed to clear, which is too early or dark, which is too late)

 Our article on the best way to grow weed has much more information on harvesting, including an image that shows what the trichomes should look like.
 You’ll find it toward the bottom of that page in the section on harvesting.